Do you work with the Chinese?

 A common challenge many foreigners come across is how to handle the word ‘no’.

-It’s fair to say that most ethnic groups stereotype other ethnicities.
+It’s fair to say that most countries stereotype others.

-Whilst stereotypes provide a way of understanding one’s own culture or ethnicities against other’s, they are generally unhelpful and misleading.
+Whilst stereotypes can provide some sort of understanding of another's culture, they are generally unhelpful and misleading.

 As COVID-19 continues to spread around the globe, China has claimed relative success in dealing with the virus.